Can You Freeze Honey? Best Storing Practices

 To freeze your honey, follow these steps:

-Make sure to use a jar that seals properly when freezing honey.
-Use a secure lid that properly seals the jar so no extra moisture can get in.
+Make sure to use a jar with a secure lid that seals properly when freezing honey so no extra moisture can get in.

 You should also leave a small amount of space at the top of the jar in case the honey expands a bit as it hardens in the freezer.
 It shouldn’t expand too much since its water content is so low, but it’s always a good idea to leave a little extra space just in case.